 Open Closed Principle

-The Open/Closed Principle (OCP) states that software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
+Section titled “Open Closed Principle”The Open Closed Principle (also known as OCP or OCP principle) is one of the five SOLID principles of object-oriented design.
+The Open Closed Principle (sometimes written as open-closed principle or open/closed principle) states that software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
 This means you should be able to add new functionality without changing existing code.

 In simple terms, whenever we design a class, we need to carefully encapsulate the implementation details so that it has good maintainability.
 We want it to be open to extension but closed to modification.
+Understanding the Open Closed Principle is essential for building maintainable, scalable software systems.

 Understanding the Principle